lowRISC/opentitan/hw/ip/aes/doc/_index.md

     4. AddRoundKey Transformation: The round key is XORed with the output of the MixColumns operation and stored back into the State register.
        The 128-bit round key itself is extracted from the current value in the Full Key register.
        In parallel, the full key used for the next round is computed on the fly using the key expand module.
-5. Finally, the AES unit performs the final encryption/decryption round in which the MixColumns operation is skipped.
+1. Finally, the AES unit performs the final encryption/decryption round in which the MixColumns operation is skipped.
-   The output of this final round is forwarded to the output register in the CSRs and stored back into the State register.
+   The output of this final round is forwarded to the output register in the CSRs and not stored back into the State register.

 Having separate registers for input, output and internal state prevents the extraction of intermediate state via TL-UL bus interface and allows to overlap reconfiguration with operation.
 While the AES unit is performing encryption/decryption, the processor can safely write the next input data block into the CSRs or read the previous output data block from the CSRs.